justinzztang/CurtainFire/README.md

 The specification for the language is provided in [`Specification.md`](Specification.md).

 # Acknowledgements
 This project is an expansion of a school assignment.
-Thanks to my partners!
+Many thanks to my partners!